bekk/bekk-christmas/post/kotlin/get-started-with-kotlin-in-an-existing-project.md

   }
   ```

-  For a more in depth explenation of how to set up kotlin with gradle, have a look here: https://kotlinlang.org/docs/reference/using-gradle.html
+  For a more in depth explenation of how to set up kotlin with gradle, have a look here: [Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html)

 ## Create your first kotlinfile